JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 Parses a path to extract component parts.

 ```
-FUNCTION AfxStrPathName (BYREF wszOption AS CONST WSTRING, BYREF wszFileSpec AS WSTRING) AS CWSTR
+FUNCTION AfxStrPathName (BYREF wszOption AS CONST WSTRING, BYREF wszFileSpec AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |